cli48/Frogger-DE1-SoC/README.md

 # Thanks for visiting!
 Please do not reuse my material without permission, please contact me at calvinhuanli@gmail.com for inquires about this project.
 Please note the presentations have been modified to not include explict programming techniques for the DE1-SoC for copyright purposes.
 The presentations will go over programming concepts and technicals of user and kernal level relationships.
+More documentation on code can be provided upon request.